 - Pay-When-Paid – Making the subcontractor’s payment contingent on the general contractor’s payment interferes with the subcontractor’s aforementioned right to enforce a mechanic’s lien.

 Even the Best-Laid Plans Can Go Awry – Talk to a Construction Accident Lawyer in New York

 Because of all the legal details involved in contracts, completing a project is clearly not as simple as having a good plan and willing workers.
 Putting up a construction project, either as an owner or a contractor, is very complicated under New York law.
 Complications can also arise when you or someone on your crew is hurt, and liability may extend beyond typical workers’ compensation agreements.

 To help navigate the rules and regulations, give The Weinstein Group, PLLC a call.
 Let us help you determine how contracts and New York tort laws could affect your ability to claim compensation for a construction injury.
-Our attorneys have decades of experience assisting injury victims and helping them pursue the maximum amount of compensation from all liable parties.
+Our New York construction accident lawyers have decades of experience assisting injury victims and helping them pursue the maximum amount of compensation from all liable parties.